canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 In all except 1.3a, Commander White's two Operator underlings, Futaba and Yotsuba, rankle against the callous treatment of the YoRHa.
 Each time, she rebukes them sternly.
 (In 1.3a, these are merged into a single character.)

+{% include figure.html src="/embed/nier/YoRHaPlay2.webp" alt="A still from the 1.2 version of the YoRHa play.
+A group of androids fire guns up at a large projected screen showing a giant Machine Lifeform.'" %}

 With increasing desperation, and casualties mounting, the Resistance equip themselves for a final mission.
 Most of the Resistance, and Gunner No. 16, stage a distraction... while the remaining small group fight to the summit of Mt.
 Ka'ala to find a lift that should lift will take them to the machines' server room.
 At the entrance, No. 21 stays behind, realising she's infected by the Logic Virus, and Anemone, quick to catch on, stays behind to execute her before the infection takes hold... while No. 2, No. 4 and a few survivors of the Resistance descend into the server room.

 The outside group is gradually overwhelmed by the machines, unable to stop them pursuing No. 2's group towards the mountain.
 As a last ditch measure, they wire their reactors together to overcharge No. 16's weapon at the cost of their lives.
 In 1.2, an extra cruel twist is added: the defensive model, Daisy, survives, and sobs over the bodies of her comrades before two incarnations of N2 (the 'Red Girls', here named Terminals Alpha and Beta) appear and infect her with the Logic Virus.